pstglia/manifest/README.md

 This manifest is a fork from Android-x86.org source (git.android-x86.org), branch/tag lollipop-x86

-Repo synced 2015-10-18.
+Repo synced 2015-10-20.
 Repositories updated:
- - external/koush/Superuser
- - external/llvm
- - external/mesa
+ - bootable/newinstaller
- - external/ntfs-3g
+ - device/generic/common
- - kernel
+ - external/v86d

 To use it: